jbowman86/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/jbowman86/MechaCar_Statistical_Analysis/blob/e3d364a9c25067c3a531fd581bfd4a705202786f/Resources/t_test_lot.png)

-Lot 1: p-value = 1, alpha = .05
+Lot 1: p-value = 1, alpha = 0.05
 The p-value is greater than 0.05 which means Lot 1 is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.

-Lot 2: p-value = .6072, alpha = .05
+Lot 2: p-value = 0.6072, alpha = 0.05
 The p-value is greater than 0.05 which means Lot 2 is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.

-Lot 3: p-value = .04168, alpha = .05
+Lot 3: p-value = 0.04168, alpha = 0.05
 The p-value is less than 0.05 which means it is statistically significant from the normal distribution and normality cannot be assumed.
 However, the mean falls within the 95% confidence interval.

-The overall manufacturing, Lot 1, and Lot 2 show a normal distribution.
-Therefore, there is not sufficient evidence to reject the null hypothesis, which shows the two means are statistically similar.
-Lot 3 shows some irregularities and the process needs to be checked for system failures that may have led to the suspension coils from this lot not meeting the established quality criteria.
+The total manufacturing lots as well as Lot 1 and Lot 2 were shown to have a normal distribution and p-values above the 0.05 significance level.
+Therefore, there is not sufficient evidence to reject the null hypothesis, which shows the means for these three variables are statistically similar to the presumed population mean of 1500.
+Lot 3 was shown to be statsitically different from the population mean for product quality.
+Therefore, the manufacturing process needs to be checked for system failures that may have led to the suspension coils from this lot not meeting the established quality criteria.

 ## Study Design: MechaCar vs Competition